-Founded in 1997 by Reed Hastings and Marc Rudolph to use internet to rent movies on DVD, Netflix – the stream your movies and shows online company today outranks cable TV in the US.
-The company’s subscriber base is so huge that it accounts for more than a third of internet traffic during it peak hours.
-With these facts and figures about the company, the questions like ‘How does Netflix make money?‘ and ‘what is Netflix’s business model?‘ are sure to arise on your mind.
+Founded in 1997 by Reed Hastings and Marc Rudolph to use the internet to rent movies on DVD, Netflix – the stream your movies and shows online company today outranks cable TV in the US.
+The company’s subscriber base is so huge that it accounts for more than a third of internet traffic during its peak hours.
+With these facts and figures about the company, the questions like ‘how does Netflix make money?‘ and ‘what is Netflix’s business model?‘ are sure to arise on your mind.
 But before moving on to these questions about the business and revenue model of Netflix, let us first discuss Netflix’s operating model.

 Netflix is a streaming content provider that allows subscribers to watch TV shows, movies, documentaries and more on a wide range of Internet-connected devices.
 The company also provide DVD rental plans where it supplies the shows and movies on DVDs.

 This video streaming on demand company operates on a subscription-based model.
 The users pay for a monthly subscription plan and are given access to stream shows, movies, documentaries and other content available on Netflix in the quality (SD, HD, Ultra HD) they pay for.